 5) A Hands-On Alaska Family Cruise

-The primary purpose of small ship Alaska cruises for families is to experience authentic Alaska together.
+The primary purpose of a small Alaska family cruise is to experience authentic Alaska together.
 This means exploring away from the ship with professional expedition leaders on off-vessel activities.
 Some cruises offer daily excursions such as hiking, kayaking, stand-up paddleboarding and skiff rides.
 Other cruises visit remote Alaskan towns on guided walks.
 All include outstanding wildlife viewing opportunities.
 View brown bears, whales, bald eagles and glaciers while creating memories to last a lifetime.
 On board, expert naturalist guides educate and enlighten with programs designed to entertain and inform.

 How Old Should Kids be for an Alaska Family Small Ship Cruise?

-Multigenerational Family Cruises in Alaska
+Multigenerational Alaska Family Cruises

 Best Family Cabins